TW-DemosToDoor-Banner

 Seasons.
 Year-round.

 Travel Instructions.
 From North America, most flights are likely to be routed through San Juan, Puerto Rico and then on to Terrence B. Lettsome Airport (EIS) on Tortola, where ferry service is available directly to Little Dix Bay.
-American Eagle, Liat, and Cape Air all have service from San Juan to Tortola.
 Alternatively, you can fly to St. Thomas and board a ferry there.
 Limited service is also available directly to the airport on Virgin Gorda.
 The BVI Tourist Board website (see below) can provide details, as well as information about access from other parts of the world.